2013 ISA World Masters Surfing Championship

 - List of team email addresses

-Submit to ISA during on-site Registration, (4 and 5 April):
+Submit to ISA during on-site Registration:

 - Passports - All athletes’ nationality and ages must be confirmed.
 Actual passport and clear copies of passports must be provided at time of registration.